oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ### Dynamic Group and Policies

 In the previous article, a dynamic group was defined for all deployment pipelines in the compartment.
 The new pipeline is automatically member of that group.
-We also defined a policy that granted permissions to the dynamic group to read all artifacts - which includes (Function) Container Images in the compartment's Container Image Registry repositories.
+We also defined a policy that granted permissions to the dynamic group to read all artifacts, which includes (Function) Container Images in the compartment's Container Image Registry repositories.
 Another policy that was also already created grants the dynamic group the very broad permission to manage all resources in the compartment.
 We can benefit from that broad scope of the policy, that also covers creation and update of functions.

 ### Run the Deployment Pipeline

 Run the Deployment Pipeline by pressing the button *Run pipeline*.

-Once the deployment is complete - you will see the green markers that proclaim success.
+Once the deployment is complete, you will see the green markers that proclaim success.
 However, there is no other obvious indication of this success because the end result is exactly the situation we had achieved with manual deployment of the function from the Fn CLI command line.

 ![](assets/3tgo-function-deploymentpipeline-done.png)